Poland offers to buy J&J shots from Denmark

-Poland has offered to buy Johnson & Johnson (JNJ.N) COVID-19 vaccines from Denmark, a government spokesman said on Wednesday, after Copenhagen excluded the shots from its vaccination programme over a potential link to blood clots.
+WARSAW (Reuters) -Poland has offered to buy Johnson & Johnson COVID-19 vaccines from Denmark, a government spokesman said on Wednesday, after Copenhagen excluded the shots from its vaccination programme over a potential link to blood clots.

 Some central European countries including Poland are eager to speed up their vaccination programmes following procurement delays, in some cases adopting a less cautious attitude than countries such as Denmark.

-On Monday Denmark became the first country to exclude J&J's vaccine.
-Last month it also stopped using AstraZeneca's (AZN.L) vaccine citing similar concerns. read more
+On Monday Denmark became the first country to exclude J&J’s vaccine.
+Last month it also stopped using AstraZeneca’s vaccine citing similar concerns.

 Polish authorities say the risks of delaying the vaccination programme outweigh any risks associated with the shots.